Nissanka Wijeyeratne: Sacred City & new town of Anuradhapura

 During his public service career, Nissanka Wijeyeratne was Government Agent of Anuradhapura District from 1958 to 1962.

-He was arguably the best known of all government agents of his time.
+He was arguably the best-known of all government agents of his time.
 His stature ensured that the voice of Anuradhapura was heard at the highest levels in Colombo.
 Apart from being Government Agent, he was Chairman of the Anuradhapura Preservation Board.
 This was the time when the city of Anuradhapura was in a period of historic transition.
-The new town of Anuradhapura was being built, and the residents of the old were being transferred to the new town.
-It was a time of some tension and of excitement.
+The new town of Anuradhapura was being built, and the residents of the old town were being transferred to the new town.
+It was a time of some tension and excitement.
 He managed this process of change with courage and remarkable political skills.
 While in Anuradhapura, he unveiled a memorial for H. R. Freeman, a popular British Government Agent who later was elected by the people of the district to represent them in the 1st State Council of Ceylon.
 Coming events cast their shadows before.
 A striking feature of Wijeyeratne's Anuradhapura days was his great ability to see the bigger picture and focus on the key issues, and delegate responsibilities to his staff officers.
 He was never one to be enmeshed in detail.
-He also set up the Sacred City of Anuradhapura shifted the urban city to the newly created Anuradhapura town and is responsible for the establishment of Anuradhapura Airport.
+He also set up the Sacred City of Anuradhapura, shifted the urban city to the newly created Anuradhapura town, and is responsible for the establishment of Anuradhapura Airport.

 Diyawadana Nilame

 Nissanka Wijeyeratne served as Diyawadana Nilame (Chief lay Custodian) of Temple of the Tooth, Kandy for 10 years.
-He was elected for the post in 1975.
-Wijeyeratne was the first low country Govigama person in the history of Sri Lanka who successfully challenged the Kandyan Radala hierarchy for that post.
+He was elected to the post in 1975.
+Wijeyeratne was the first low country Govigama person in the history of Sri Lanka who successfully challenged the Kandyan Radala hierarchy for that post..

-During his tenure as Diyawadana Nilame, he introduced administrative methods to Sri Dalada Maligawa and established the Gold Museum, and re-organised the Kandy Perahera.
+During his tenure as Diyawadana Nilame, he introduced administrative methods to Sri Dalada Maligawa and established the Gold Museum, and reorganised the Kandy Perahera.
 He established the Kandy Esala Perahera Fund.
-He was followed by his eldest son, Neranjan Wijeyeratne who was first elected as Diyawadana Nilame in 1985, and then re-elected in 1995.
+He was followed by his eldest son, Neranjan Wijeyeratne, who was first elected as Diyawadana Nilame in 1985, and then re-elected in 1995.

 Political career

-Wijeyeratne was a long-standing a member of the United National Party.
+Wijeyeratne was a long-standing member of the United National Party.
 In 1976 appointed as chief organizer for the Dedigama electorate, which he won in the 1977 parliamentary elections.
 He subsequently served as Cabinet Minister of Education, Higher Education & Justice in President JR Jayawardene's government.